 ABE classes are for adults with less than a 9th grade competency level as determined by standardized testing.
 Adult Secondary Education is designed for students with between a 9th and 12th grade competency level as determined by standardized testing.
 Some programs offer high school credit to these students.
 Students may be working towards completion of the GED Test Battery.
 The GED consists of five tests: Language Arts Reading, Language Arts Writing, Mathematics, Social Studies, and Science.
 Statistics show that the majority of students who do not pass the GED test battery need more work on their essay writing and the math test.

 ESL classes are conducted in English and are offered to those learners whose native language is not English.
 Students participate in these classes to increase their competency in spoken and written English.

-In many agencies volunteer tutors work closely with the Even Start and Adult Education Family Literacy programs.
+In many agencies, volunteer tutors work closely with Adult Education and Family Literacy programs.
 Tutors may work with individual students within or outside of the classroom.